devnet0x/Blockchain/Cairo/starknet_messaging_bridge/readme.md

 ![](./img/03.png)

 Now, before minting our tokens in L1, we need to know the secret number (which in fact, is not secret because is stored in the blockchain).
-To know this number, we analize ex_0_a function and we can see this secret number used as parameter and sended to L1 (line 137):
+To know this number, we analize ex_0_a function and we can see that secret number is used as parameter in payload and sended to L1 inside the message (lines 135 and 137) (dont forget that stored secret_value is different than sended secret_value which add 32):

 ![](./img/04.png)